 You’ll climb high into the trees, crossing precarious bridges, swinging from ropes like Tarzan and of course ziplining.
 There are easy courses for children and more advanced courses for adults of different skill levels.

-I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but I loved TreeUmph so much that I’ve even considered getting a season pass!
-It’s a great bonding experience for families but also a fun place to just get away from it all for a few hours.
+I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but if you like adventure, you’ll want to go again and again!

 Dakin Dairy Farm

-If you’re visiting Sarasota in the fall, you’ll want to bring the kids to Dakin Dairy Farm.
-Take a tour that includes a hayride through the barn where you can watch cows being milked.
+If you’re visiting Sarasota in the fall, you’ll want to bring the kids to the Dakin Dairy Farm.
+The tour includes a hayride through the barn where you can watch cows being milked.
 You’ll also see pig races and learn how milk is bottled in the processing facility.